eleda77/eleda77.github.io/docs/vocab_list.md

 **escutcheon** - a shield or emblem bearing a coat of arms

+**eudaimonia** - the state or condition of good spirit; happiness

 **exiguous** - very small in size or amount
 ### F {#header-title-6}
 **faience** - glazed earthenware or pottery, especially a fine variety with highly colored designs

 **farrago** - a confused mixture, a hodgepodge

+**fillip** - something which acts as a stimulus or boost to an activity; a flick of the finger or propel with a finger flick

 **fingle** - gross way to say to finger (verb)